Have a read on below at some quick stats and facts on the Las Vegas Raiders to get you started:

-The Las Vegas Raiders finished third in the American Football Conference West division, in the 2019 NFL season.
+The Las Vegas Raiders finished second in the AFC West and ninth in the AFC.

 How many games did the Las Vegas Raiders win?

-The Las Vegas Raiders won seven games in the 2019 NFL season.
+The Las Vegas Raiders won eight games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: